GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-What is simplicity?
-Simplicity is the shortest path to a solution.
+No code is faster than no code.

-~ Ward Cunningham
+~ Kevlin Henney
 <pre>

 </pre>